 Quality inspections at Technomix.

-Pipe inspection verifies the leak tightness, strength and structural integrity of pipelines, piping systems and pressure-bearing components.
-The aim is to demonstrate safe operation under service conditions and to detect leaks or material weaknesses at an early stage.
+Pipe testing is used to verify the leak tightness, strength, and structural integrity of pipelines, pipe systems, and pressure-bearing components.
+The goal is to demonstrate safe operation under service conditions and to detect leaks or material weaknesses at an early stage.

-Ensuring leak tightness and load capacity – reliably under operating pressure
+Ensuring leak tightness and load-bearing capacity – reliably under operating pressure

-Pipelines and pressure-bearing components are often exposed to high mechanical, thermal or chemical loads.
-Even minor leaks or material weaknesses can lead to malfunctions, loss of efficiency or safety-relevant damage.
+Pipelines and pressure-bearing components are often exposed to high mechanical, thermal, or chemical stresses.
+Even the smallest leaks or material weaknesses can lead to malfunctions, loss of efficiency, or safety-critical damage.

-Within pipe inspection, it is verified whether the component can permanently withstand the intended operating pressure and shows no unacceptable leakage.
-Depending on requirements, leak tests, pressure tests or complementary non-destructive methods are used.
+Pipe testing verifies whether the component can withstand the intended operating pressure over the long term and does not exhibit any unacceptable leaks.
+Depending on the requirements, leak tests, pressure tests, or supplementary non-destructive testing methods are used.

 • Pressure resistance under defined test conditions